evanwill/mini-web-crash-course/content/3-markdown.md

 Behind the scene, gh-pages is running [Jekyll](https://jekyllrb.com/) static site generator.
 Jekyll automatically converted your Markdown into a lovely web page using a builtin theme.
+This website is created in the same way: content written in basic markdown is converted into the *incredibly* beautiful pages you see here by the [workshop-template-b](https://github.com/evanwill/workshop-template-b) theme.

 ## Resources